mistenes/mikdashboard_voting/dashboard/README.md

 1. Make sure the repository is available in your Git provider (GitHub, GitLab, or Bitbucket).
 2. From the Render dashboard, choose **New ➝ Blueprint** and select this repository.
-Render will detect the `render.yaml` file.
+Render will detect the root-level `render.yaml` file.
-3. Accept the defaults or adjust the service/database names as desired, then click **Apply** to provision the PostgreSQL database and web service.
+3. Accept the defaults or adjust the service/database names as desired, then click **Apply** to provision the PostgreSQL database, the dashboard web service, and the separate voting web service.
 4. Render currently defaults Python services to version 3.13, which is incompatible with Pydantic 1.x on this project.
 The blueprint pins the `PYTHON_VERSION` environment variable to `3.11.9` so the app runs on a